lewis-worsley/globetrotter/TESTING.md

 ​
 The following bugs were identified during user testing:

-- Bug 🐞 - Upon starting the workspace, an error message is displayed relating to the Node version.
+- Bug 🐞 - Upon starting the workspace, an error message is displayed relating to the Node version
-- Cause ⚒️ - There is a conflict between the template and current version of Node.
+- Cause ⚒️ - There is a conflict between the template and current version of Node
-- Resolution ✅ - In the terminal, enter: `nvm i 16` > `nvm use 16` > `npm start`.
+- Resolution ✅ - In the terminal, enter: `nvm i 16` > `nvm use 16` > `npm start`

 <br>